The United States is in the midst of an opioid epidemic. In 2017, more than 47,000 Americans died as a result of opioid abuse.

 This type of rehab center is designed to cultivate an environment of support and accountability.
 Group therapy sessions help patients to build a peer support network that will benefit them both during and after treatment.

-Getting Help For Heroin Addiction
+Getting Help and Recovery For Opioid Addiction

 For more information on heroin addiction treatment, or to explore rehab center options near you, reach out to one of our specialists today.